MicrosoftDocs/Viva/Viva/engage/rich-text-formatting.md

 - MET150
 - MOE150
 - YAE150
-description: "Users can now format Yammer posts using bold, italic, bullets, numbered lists, and links. "
+description: "Users can now format Viva Engage posts using bold, italic, bullets, numbered lists, and links. "
 ---

-# Rich text formatting Yammer messages
+# Rich text formatting Viva Engage messages

-Beginning March 15, 2019, we are rolling out rich text formatting for Yammer posts.
+Beginning March 15, 2019, we are rolling out rich text formatting for Viva Engage posts.
 This includes bold, italic, links, bullets, and numbered lists.

-Composing messages with rich text formatting is only available on the web client and Yammer desktop.
+Composing messages with rich text formatting is only available on the web client and Viva Engage app.

-- Mobile Yammer apps will display formatted messages, but users can't edit those messages or format new messages from the mobile device.

-- Composing and viewing formatted messages won't be available immediately on the Yammer SharePoint web part or Yammer tab in Teams.
+- Composing and viewing formatted messages won't be available immediately on the Viva Engage SharePoint web part or Viva Engage tab in Teams.
 This functionality will be added later in 2019.

 ## How do I know if we have rich text available?